rsimm0711/Galaga-Pygame/README.md

 This is a simple game made with Python 2.7 and Pygame.
 It has basic implementation/functionality but I have plans to add more to it.

-You will need to clone the repository and have Python installed to run the game.
+You will need to clone the repository and have Python and Pygame installed to run the game.
 I used Spyder to run the file.

 How To Play: